The Slim Shady LP: Background

-Eminem, whose real name is Marshall Bruce Mathers III, began rapping at 14.
+Eminem, whose real name is Marshall Bruce Mathers III, began rapping at age 14.
 In 1996, he released his debut studio album, Infinite, which was recorded at the Bassmint, a recording studio owned by the Bass Brothers.
 The album was released under their independent record label, WEB Entertainment.
 Infinite was a commercial failure and was largely ignored by Detroit radio stations.
 This experience greatly influenced Eminem's lyrical style:

 After that record, every rhyme I wrote got angrier and angrier.
 A lot of it was because of the feedback I got.
 Motherfuckers was like, "You're a white boy, what the fuck are you rapping for?
 Why don't you go into rock & roll?"
 All that type of shit started pissing me off.

 After the release of Infinite, Eminem's personal struggles and abuse of drugs and alcohol culminated in a suicide attempt.
 The failure of Infinite inspired him to create the alter ego Slim Shady: "Boom, the name hit me, and right away I thought of all these words to rhyme with it."
 Slim Shady served as Eminem's vent for his frustration and rage to the world.
 In the spring of 1997, he recorded the eight-song extended play Slim Shady EP.
 During this time, Eminem and his girlfriend Kim Scott lived in a high-crime neighborhood with their newborn daughter Hailie, where their house was burglarized numerous times.
 After being evicted from his home, Eminem traveled to Los Angeles to participate in the Rap Olympics, an annual nationwide rap battle competition.
 He placed second, and the staff at Interscope Records who attended the Rap Olympics sent a copy of the Slim Shady EP to company CEO Jimmy Iovine.
 Iovine played the tape for hip-hop producer Dr. Dre, founder of Aftermath Entertainment.
 Dr. Dre recalled: "In my entire career in the music industry, I have never found anything from a demo tape or a CD.
 When Jimmy played this, I said, 'Find him.
 Now.
 Some urged Dr. Dre not to take a chance on Eminem because he was white.
 Dr. Dre responded: "I don't give a fuck if you're purple.
 If you can kick it, I'm working with you."